Béjaïa Province

 Gouraya National Park is located in Béjaïa Province.
 A population of an endangered primate species, the Barbary macaque, is found within the park; this primate has a severely restricted and disjunctive range.

 History

-The province was created from the Sétif (département) in 1974.
+The province was created by the Sétif in 1974.

 Administrative divisions

 The province is divided into 19 districts (daïras), which are further divided into 52 communes or municipalities.